2016 Darfurian status referendum

 A referendum on the autonomy for the Darfur within Sudan was held on 11–13 April 2016.
 It was originally scheduled for 1 and 2 July 2011, but was delayed.
-The Darfur Peace Agreement signed in May 2006 included the provision for such a referendum to be held throughout the Darfur region to determine the permanent status of that region within the Republic of Sudan.
+The Darfur Peace Agreement signed in May 2006 included the provision for such a referendum to be held throughout the Darfur region to determine the permanent status of that region within the Republic of the Sudan.
 The agreement also established a Darfur Regional Authority to help administer the region in the lead-up to the referendum.
 The referendum was subject to a boycott, led to student protests and accusations of vote-rigging.
 The results were announced on 23 April 2016 and were in favour of the retention of the status quo.